midhunkalarikkal/FullDomain/Notes/DSA1.md

 ============================
 `Mark Phase`
 -------------
-Traverse References: Start from a set of "root" objects, such as global variables, stack variables, and active threads.

-Mark Reachable Objects: Follow references from these root objects to mark all objects that are still reachable.

-Process: From each root object, traverse through references to other objects.
-Mark: Set a flag or tag on objects to indicate they are in use (reachable).
+The garbage collector identifies all objects that are still reachable or in use by traversing from the "roots" (like global variables and function scopes).
+These objects are marked as active.

 `Sweep Phase`
 --------------
-Scan Memory: Go through all objects in memory.

-Collect Unmarked Objects: Remove or free objects that were not marked in the Mark Phase.

-Process: Delete or deallocate memory for unmarked objects.
+After marking, the garbage collector scans through the memory and removes objects that were not marked, freeing up space for future use.